lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 In the case of non-repeating data, the ViewController obtains the ViewModel data directly from the Presenter via a PresenterOutput method, either as individual parameter values or as an immutable struct parameter.

 In the case of repeating data, the data is aquired from the Presenter via an indexed accessor method.
-The methods are used by a UITablesViewDataSource or UIPickerDataSource.
-The accessor method returns
+The methods are used by a UITableView-, UIPicker-, UICollectionView- or other DataSource.
+The accessor method returns a ViewModel containing the data to be displayed

 For the same reasons that I mentioned regarding the UseCaseOutput, it is a good practice to create one PresenterOutput protocol for each event.